imsamroy/Number-Guessing-Game/README.md

 - Go to the releases page (https://github.com/imsamroy/Number-Guessing-Game/releases)

-- Download the **"Linux-Number-Guessing-Game.zip"** file and extract it as a folder.
+- Download the **"Linux-Number-Guessing-Game"** file

-- Then open a terminal in the extracted folder and run `./Linux-Number-Guessing-Game`
+- Then open a terminal (make sure it is in same directory) and run `./Linux-Number-Guessing-Game`

 **NOTE: Before running the executables, right click the file and go to properties then permissions and make sure it is allowed to run as program**